What did people eat in the French countryside in the 1930s?

 → An essential reference on rural life, subsistence agriculture, and food self-sufficiency from the 19th to the 20th century.

-– Florence Thinard, Cuisiner comme à la ferme (Actes Sud / MuCEM, 2011)
+– Florence Thinard, Cuisiner comme à la ferme [Cooking Like on the Farm] (Actes Sud / MuCEM, 2011)

-→ A beautiful book rich in testimonies and reconstructions of peasant culinary practices, based on field research and museum collections.
+→ A beautiful book rich in testimonies and reconstructions of peasant culinary practices, based on field and museum research.

-→ Fine and documented analysis of living conditions, diet, and material culture in the French countryside.
+→ A detailed and well-documented analysis of living conditions, food, and material culture in French rural areas.